britneymuk/License-Plate-Recognition/README.md

 # License-Plate-Recognition
-The task here is to apply Optical Character Recognition (OCR) to recognize the collected registration plate information The test images are provided as image1 to image3.
+The task here is to apply Optical Character Recognition (OCR) to recognize the collected registration plate information.
+The test images are provided as image1 to image3.
 Figure 1 below shows the collected license plates in image 1.

 ## Screenshots